-For grades 3-8, there is one PCPA to complete at the end of all MCAS testing (e.g., there is one PCPA to complete at the end of STE testing).
-For high schools, there is one PCPA to complete at the end of all grade 10 testing (i.e., a combined PCPA for ELA and Mathematics at the end of the Mathematics administration), a second to complete at the end of operational STE testing, and a third to complete at the end of the Biology and Introductory Physics field test administration.
+For grades 3-8, there is one PCPA to complete at the end of all MCAS testing, i.e., at the end of Mathematics testing (or STE testing for schools with grades 5 or 8).
+For high schools, there is one PCPA to complete at the end of all grade 10 testing (i.e., a combined PCPA for ELA and Mathematics at the end of the Mathematics administration), and a second one to complete at the end of STE testing.

 In prior years, the PCPA contained a section to be completed before testing for schools to confirm that materials have been received and that all appropriate preparations have been made.
-New for spring 2019, that section has been removed, and schools will complete the PCPA only after testing.
+That section has been removed, and schools will complete the PCPA only after testing.

-Instructions for completing the online PCPA can be found on in Part IV, section G, and the certification statements on the PCPA are at www.doe.mass.edu/mcas/testadmin/forms.
+Instructions for completing the PCPA can be found in Part IV, section H, and the certification statements on the PCPA can be found at www.doe.mass.edu/mcas/testadmin/forms.